wp-plugins/wordpress-seo/readme.txt

 = 0.2.3.4 =

-* Added WPML config file.
+* Added WPML config file, so you can SEO in multiple languages.

 = 0.2.3.3 =